 A. We do not have a minimum score requirement for either exam.
-For students admitted for the fall of 2011, the middle 80% scored between 650 and 750 on the GMAT.
-Admitted students' average score was 703.
-Ross' acceptance of the GRE is new for the 2010 - 2011 admissions cycle, so no GRE range or average is available at this time.
+For recent incoming classes, the middle 80% scored between 650 and 750 on the GMAT, and the average score was 703.
+Ross' acceptance of the GRE is relatively new, so no GRE average or range is available at this time.

 Please keep in mind that your standardized test scores are only one of a number of criteria we review in determining admission.
 We encourage you to apply to our program regardless of the level of your score performance.
 However, if you are concerned about your test performance, you may want to consider retaking your selected exam to improve your score after additional practice and preparation.

 A. Ross will keep GMAT/GRE scores on file for two years.
 Test scores are valid for five years from the date you took the test to the deadline date when you apply; scores more than five years old are not acceptable.
 We encourage you to take the GMAT/GRE no later than one month prior to the application deadline, and preferably earlier.
 If you take the test close to an application deadline, you should include an unofficial score report with your application.

 Q. How long will it take for my scores to be sent to Ross after I take the test?

 A. We recommend that you allow for at least four weeks for Ross to receive your GMAT or GRE scores.
 Ross’ GRE reporting code is 1839.
 If you are uncertain as to whether we will receive your official scores by the deadline, you can upload your unofficial score via your online application, fax your unofficial score report to our office at 734-763-7804, or send it to 701 Tappan St., Room E2540, Ann Arbor, MI 48109-1234.

 Q. What is the GPA requirement for applying to the MBA Program?